outcoldman/outcoldman.com/_drafts/hosting-github-pages-with-https.markdown

     max-size: 10m
 ```

-I'm not going to describe all `jenkins` configurations which you should do,
+I'm not going to describe all Jenkins configurations which you should do,
 just mention important (to learn more about jenkins you can always find some
 books, like [Jenkins.
 The definition guide](http://www.wakaleo.com/books/jenkins-the-definitive-guide)).

 - If this is the first time you start it - setup security.
 Add users.
 Setup
 access matrix.
 - Setup SMTP settings if you want to get notifications about broken builds.
 - Install plugin updates.
 - Install few plugins we need, which are `rbenv` and `Gitlab Hook Plugin`.
 I also
 tried to integrate `nodejs` with `bower` but `rbenv` does not work with `nodejs`
 plugin together in the same build, see [Using both NodeJS and Rbenv build environment plugins, rbenv is unable to create .rbenv.lock directory](https://issues.jenkins-ci.org/browse/JENKINS-24425).

-- After that you need to generate SSH keys on Jenkins, just open `bash` in `jenkins`
+After that you need to generate SSH keys on Jenkins, just open `bash` in `jenkins`
 container and generate SSH keys following for example GitHub documentation
 (do not specify passphrase, as it will be hard to use this key in deployment
 scripts, if you want to make it more secure you can use separate scripts for
 GitLab and deployment)

 ```
 docker exec -it jenkins_jenkins_1 bash